eProsima/code-style/README.md

 There must also be one blank line before and after access specifiers (`public`, `private` and `protected`) within a class definition.

 Within a method or function declaration, there should be blank lines separating different functionalities.
-It should be convenient to start each functionality block with a comment.
+It is convenient to start each functionality block with a comment.

 ### Horizontal Whitespace

-There should not be trailing whitespace at the end of the line.
+There should not be any trailing whitespace at the end of the line.

 #### General

-When declaring variables, there must be only one space between type and variable name.
+When declaring variables, there must be only one space between the type and the variable name.
 If several variables are declared in the same line, there must be a space after the comma, but not before.
-This also applies in function declarations and callings.
+This also applies to function declarations and callings.

 There must be no space before semicolons.